RWTH-EBC/AixLib/bin/README.md

 ## What CI Tests are implement?
 #### Check, Simulate and Regressiontest: [UnitTests](https://git.rwth-aachen.de/sven.hinrichs/GitLabCI/tree/master/bin/02_CITests/UnitTests)

-With the help of these tests, models are validated or simulated and the models are compared and evaluated with stored values by means of a unit test.
+With these tests, models are validated or simulated or models will  compared and evaluated with stored values by means of a unit test.

 #### Correct HTML and Style Check: [SyntaxTest](https://git.rwth-aachen.de/sven.hinrichs/GitLabCI/tree/master/bin/02_CITests/SyntaxTests)

-The documentation is tested and corrected if necessary.
-Thus the deposited HTML code is checked for correctness and corrected.
+The html code (documentation) is tested and corrected if necessary.
+Thus the deposited HTML code is checked for correctness and correct

-With the ModelManagement Library in Dymola the style of the models is checked.
+With the ModelManagement library in dymola the style of the models is checked.

 #### Clean the Modelica [CleanUpSkripts](https://git.rwth-aachen.de/sven.hinrichs/GitLabCI/tree/master/bin/02_CITests/CleanUpSkripts)
 Removes any files that were created when running simulations in Dymola, such as *.mat or dymola.log

 ## Folder
 The folder contains the subfolder 01_BaseFunction, 02_CITests, 03_Whitelists, 04_Documentation, 05_Templates and 06_Configfiles.

 ### 1 BaseFunction
-This folder contains all important Scripts and Functions that are builded for the CI Tests.
-The Scripts are not in use, feel free to work with the functions and overwrite them.
+This folder contains tests and functions that are builded for the CI Tests.

 ### 2 CITests
-This folder contains all CI Tests for AixLib in GitLab within UnitTests, SyntaxTest and CleanUpScripts For more information view this [CI Tests](https://git.rwth-aachen.de/sven.hinrichs/GitLabCI/tree/master/bin/02_CITests).
+This folder contains all CI tests for AixLib in GitLab with unitTests, syntaxTest and cleanUpScripts For more information view this [CI Tests](https://git.rwth-aachen.de/sven.hinrichs/GitLabCI/tree/master/bin/02_CITests).

 ### 3 WhiteLists
-This folder contains [WhiteLists](https://git.rwth-aachen.de/sven.hinrichs/GitLabCI/tree/master/bin/03_WhiteLists), which are not included in the CITests.
+This folder contains models in [WhiteLists](https://git.rwth-aachen.de/sven.hinrichs/GitLabCI/tree/master/bin/03_WhiteLists), which will not test in the CITests.

 ### 4 Documentation
-This folder contains [documentation](https://git.rwth-aachen.de/sven.hinrichs/GitLabCI/tree/master/bin/04_Documentation) on the CI, e.g. how new tests can be integrated or relevant commands for the CI
+This folder contains [documentation](https://git.rwth-aachen.de/sven.hinrichs/GitLabCI/tree/master/bin/04_Documentation) for CI, e.g. how new tests can be integrated or relevant commands for the CI

 ### 5 Templates
 This folder contains [Templates](https://git.rwth-aachen.de/sven.hinrichs/GitLabCI/tree/master/bin/05_Templates) for the CI tests implemented so far.
 The following example can be used to implement the tests in the CI.